-is zero proving the first statement.
-For the second, use the splitting $D_{I}^{\mydot} \to R$ and take $0$th (co)homology.
-The analytic spread statement follows as in the proof of \autoref{thm.StrongLipmanTeissier} as blowups, and hence $D_I^{\mydot}$, commutes with base change to the strict Henselization.
+is zero in the derived category proving the first statement.
+For the second statement, use the splitting $D_{I}^{\mydot} \to R$ and take zeroth cohomology.
+The analytic spread statement follows as in the proof of \autoref{thm.StrongLipmanTeissier} as blowups, and hence $D_I^{\mydot}$, commute with base change to the strict Henselization.

-For the statement in the normal Nagata case, replace $Y$ by the blowup of $\overline{J^m}$ for $m \gg 0$, which dominates the original $Y$ and is also normal.
-Then $F$ is a reduced Weil divisor.
-We obtain that
+For the final statement in the normal Nagata case, replace $Y$ by the blowup of $\overline{J^m}$ for $m \gg 0$, which dominates the original $Y$ and is also normal.
+Note that $F$ is a reduced Weil divisor and we have